 - the size of the primary tumor

-- the age and general health of the person at diagnosis
+- the age and general health of the person at the point of diagnosis

-- response to therapy and whether the tumor can be removed with surgery
+- response to therapy and whether a surgeon is able to remove the tumor

-- whether there are any underlying genetic changes
+- the presence of any underlying genetic changes

 Prompt and aggressive therapy is likely to provide the best outcome.
 Follow-up care is also essential.

-For those aged under 15 years at the time of diagnosis, the chance of surviving 5 years or more was 88 percent by 2010, compared with 74 percent in 1975.
+For those aged under 15 years at the time of diagnosis, the chance of surviving 5 years or more was 88 percent in 2010, compared with 74 percent in 1975.

 According to the American Cancer Society, the chance of surviving at least 4 years is:

-Clinical trials can be an option if a condition does not respond to existing treatments.
-Anyone who is interested in finding out about clinical trials can find out more here.
+Clinical trials may be an option if a condition does not respond to existing treatments.
+Anyone interested in finding out about clinical trials can find out more here.